pgeu/pgeu-system/docs/invoices/payment.md

 of them, and if they don't match, will provide an interface for doing manual matching.

+For some managed bank accounts, these transactions are automatically loaded through a job running in the [schedule jobs runner](jobs).
+For others the transactions are manually uploaded, but automatically processed.

+When at least one managed bank account supports file uploading (and is configured and active), a button will show up on the admin dashboard for *Bank file uploads*.
+Under this page a list of all uploaded files can be viewed, and new uploads can be made.
+Hover the mouse pointer over the button for uploading files to get instructions for how to download the correct format file from the specific bank provider.

 ### Managed bank accounts and invoices

 If the invoice payment reference (as calculated and printed on the